parseword/pickset/README.md

 * `DateUtils` - methods for converting and working with dates and epoch values

+* `Exception\LoggedException` - an Exception that uses `Logger` to write a log entry even if it's caught

 * `Logger` - a text file logging facility, implemented as a singleton

 * `TextUtils` - methods for parsing and manipulating text strings